hugowindisch/swallow/README.md

 as programming server stuff in Node.js.

 Swallow is developped with Swallow.
 It runs in a browser.
-When you know how to use it, you
+When you know how to use it, you know how to improve and extend it.

 Installation
 ============